trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 ### Circular Arc Curve<a name="CircularArc"></a>

-The final type of curve defines a circular arc.
+Another type of curve defines a circular arc.
 The angles can be defined either in terms of degrees or radians.
 If the (optional) *units* keyword is not included, the default is radians.

 	\begin{CIRCULAR_ARC}
 		name        = circle